Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions

 \subsection{Reconstructive and Generative Methods}

 Reconstructive and generative methods have emerged as promising strategies for detecting edge cases in \ac{av} perception systems.
-Reconstructive methods analyze and rebuild the sensor data or images to identify anomalies or unexpected scenarios that do not match the trained data.
-In other words, the idea of reconstructive methods is that recreating an image containing an anomaly leads to a higher reconstruction error.
-These methods often use techniques such as autoencoders to reconstruct inputs and measure deviations from the original data \cite{an2015variational, torabi2023practical}, flagging significant differences as potential edge cases.

-Generative methods, on the other hand, create new data instances that mimic realistic yet previously unseen driving scenarios.
-These methods often involve generating new data and using a discriminator to evaluate deviations from expected distributions, indicating potential edge cases \cite{wang2018generative}.
+Reconstructive methods analyze and rebuild the sensor data or images to identify anomalies or unexpected scenarios that do not match the training data.
+The idea of reconstructive methods is that recreating an image containing an anomaly leads to a higher reconstruction error.
+These methods often use techniques such as autoencoders to reconstruct inputs and measure deviations from the original data \cite{an2015variational, torabi2023practical}.
+Alternatively, generative methods create new data instances that mimic realistic but unseen driving scenarios.
+These methods often involve generating new data and using a discriminator to evaluate deviations from expected distributions\cite{wang2018generative}.
 The similarity between reconstructive and generative methods lies in their use of \textit{deviation metrics} to detect anomalies \cite{Breitenstein2020SystematizationDriving}.
 Accordingly, we review them as one category in this subsection.

 A common strategy within this domain is to combine semantic segmentation with reconstruction techniques.
 For instance, \textcite{Vojir2021RoadCoupling} and \textcite{Lis2019DetectingResynthesis} proposed methods that first apply semantic segmentation to an input image and then use the resulting features or segmentation map to reconstruct the original image.
 Areas with significant differences between the original and reconstructed images are flagged as potential anomalies. \textcite{DiBiase2021Pixel-wiseScenes} extended this concept by adding a synthesis network between the segmentation and anomaly prediction steps to improve anomaly detection without compromising segmentation accuracy.